-Gravitas Ventures has acquired North American rights to Last Night in Rozzie, a Boston-set drama starring Neil Brown Jr, Nicky Whelan, Jeremy Sisto and Kevin Chapman.
-Sean Gannet directed the pic, which will now get a day-and-date release beginning 17th September.
+Gravitas Ventures has acquired North American rights to Last Night in Rozzie, a Boston set drama starring Neil Brown Jr, Nicky Whelan, Jeremy Sisto and Kevin Chapman.
+Sean Gannet directed the pic, which will now get a day and date release beginning September 17.

 Written by Ryan McDonough, the plot centres on New York lawyer Ronnie Russo (Brown) who becomes entangled in a complicated web of conflicting loyalties when summoned to his Boston hometown by a dying childhood friend (Sisto).
 Sent on a mission to fulfil his friend’s final wish – a reunion with his estranged son – Russo is forced to confront his past and a secret childhood trauma he’s kept hidden for more than 25 years.